shekfeh/gromacs-tutorials/1_tip4pew_water/README.md

 At each part we are reading in the .mdp file with the `-f` flag.
 By default if `-c` and `-p` flags are not specified GROMACS uses `conf.gro` and `topol.top` for the structure and topology files.
-Additionally we are outputting a process topology file `-pp` and mdp file `-po`.
+Additionally we are outputting a processed topology file `-pp` and mdp file `-po`.
 These are optional, but probably worth looking at, especially the processed mdp file, since it is commented.

 At each subsequent step we read in the previous step's last structure file or checkpoint file using the `-c` and `-t` flags.
-If the checkpoint file is not present, GROMACS will use the structure file, so it is a good practice to specify both.
+By default GROMACS outputs checkpoint files every 15 minutes and at the last step.
+If the checkpoint file is not present, GROMACS will use the structure file defined by `-c`, so it is a good practice to specify both.
 At each *gmx mdrun* we are telling GROMACS to use a default name for each input and output file, since several files are output.

 Note we are using `-maxwarn 1` for the second minimization.
 Only use this flag if you know what you are doing!
 In this case we get a warning about the